akauppi/firebase-jest-testing/PROBLEMS.md

 # Problems

 Some obstacles faced, avoiding implementation in the way that was seen as ideal.
-Based on Jest 26.2 and Firebase 7.17.x, `firebase-tools` 8.8.1.
+Based on Jest 27.0.0-next.9.

 ## Jest: No test timeout hook